SrBrahma/GitHub-Repository-Manager/README.md

 - Search and clone public repositories

-- Other repositories found by the Cloned Repository Searcher.
-Useful for quickly opening a repository you don't own.

 - Visualize without cloning (useful for getting some value or checking something from some repository)

 - "Order by" (alphabetically, stars, your open frequency, created on, updated on) in top menu